GMC Hummer EV: Overview

 The Hummer EV is assembled in Detroit and uses batteries produced by LG Chem in South Korea, with plans later to start producing batteries in the U.S. It is planned for SUV models produced from 2024 onward to be equipped to charge other electric vehicles using an onboard 19.2 kW charger.

 The electric motors' torque profile make it suitable for towing trailers.
 It includes various options, such as cameras that allow the driver to see underneath it and four-wheel steering.
 The SUV variant is rated to tow up to 7500 lb and seats five passengers with 35.9 cuft of cargo space behind the rear seats and 81.8 cuft with the back seats folded down.

 The pickup truck variant has a longer wheelbase than the SUV.
 The pickup variant has a 5 ft high bed with a payload capacity of 1300 lb as well as a 11.3 cuft front trunk.
 The front trunk on both models is also intended to store the four removable roof panels when needed.
 It has eighteen cameras installed, as well as front-and-rear pedestrian alerts designed to aid drivers' situational awareness.
 These accompany numerous other driver-assistance features such as automatic braking and blind-spot warnings.

 It weighs 4.5 short ton, with the battery weighing almost 3000 lb.
 With a gross vehicle weight rating of 10400 lb, it is classified as a class 3 medium-duty truck in the United States.

 Origins

-The GMC Hummer EV originated from the discontinued Hummer brand that was founded by AM General, the manufacturer of the original HUMVEE light military vehicle that was later adapted to civilian spec and sold to the public as the Hummer H1.
+The GMC Hummer EV originated from the discontinued Hummer brand that was founded by AM General, the manufacturer of the original HMMWV (colloquial: Humvee) light military vehicle that was later adapted to civilian spec and sold to the public as the Hummer H1.
 In 1999, General Motors purchased the rights to the Hummer name and began marketing it as a full-fledged brand with a lineup that eventually included the Hummer H2 and Hummer H3.
 The Hummer brand was discontinued in 2010 following the General Motors bankruptcy.